Membership Policies & Terms

 4) Membership Fees:

-RTN Membership fees are collected up front on an annual basis; are due in full upon signing or renewing a Membership Agreement; and are nonrefundable.
-Membership begins upon receipt of payment and is valid for 12 months.
+RTN Membership fees are collected up front on an annual basis; are due in full within 30 days of signed Membership Agreement; and are nonrefundable.
+Membership begins upon receipt of signed agreement and is valid for 12 months.

-RTN will issue an invoice to Member at least thirty (30) days before the end of the Membership term for renewal of Member’s RTN Membership for a new 1-year term, at RTN’s then current rate for annual dues, payable upon receipt.
-Upon Member’s timely payment of such invoice, Member’s Membership shall renew for an additional 1-year term.
+RTN will issue a renewal agreement to Member at least thirty (30) days before the end of the Membership term for renewal of Member’s RTN Membership for a new 1-year term, at RTN’s then current rate for annual dues, payable upon receipt.
+Upon Member’s timely signature of such agreement, Member’s Membership shall renew for an additional 1-year term.
 If Member has pre-authorized auto-renewal via credit card, Membership dues will be automatically charged to the authorized credit card.

 6) Lapsed Membership:

-Any Member whose Membership has lapsed may not participate in any RTN members-only activities until they have renewed Membership and paid all agreed-upon Membership dues in full.
+Any Member whose Membership has lapsed may not participate in any RTN members-only activities until they have a signed member agreement in place.